the-saiyan-goku/Weather-React-App/README.md

     npm start

-2. Open your browser and go to `http://localhost:3000`.
+3. Open your browser and go to `http://localhost:3000`.

-3. Use the search bar to enter a city name or postal code to get the weather data.
+4. Use the search bar to enter a city name or postal code to get the weather data.

-4. Click the toggle button to switch between dark mode and light mode.
+5. Click the toggle button to switch between dark mode and light mode.
+   ## Issues
+    There is an issue on deploying project on firebase server, but the project is running on local host , so use " npm start " instead of using direct domain of firebase server .

 ## Code Overview